OXERY/n8n-nodes-hcloud/README.md

-# n8n-nodes-hetznercloud
+# n8n-nodes-hcloud

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

-This repository is the basis for the creation of the Hetzner Cloud API n8n community node available at https://www.npmjs.com/package/n8n-nodes-hetznercloud.
-This community node always contains the latest updates and fixes.
-Every change will also be merged into the main product n8n, but sometimes it takes time before the pull requests are accepted.
+This is a fork of https://www.npmjs.com/package/n8n-nodes-hetznercloud, as the developer seems to have abandoned the project.
+I wanted to also be able to enable backup for Hetzner Cloud machines, therefore forked it - and here it is. :-) The Node is available at https://www.npmjs.com/package/n8n-nodes-hcloud

+Additional features:
+- Enable / Disable server backup
+- Change server protection setting

 ## About this node